Climate and Average Weather Year Round in Milwaukee Wisconsin, United States

 Milwaukee is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 2.5 months, from July 7 to September 24, with an average temperature above 64°F. The day of the year with the warmest water is August 14, with an average temperature of 71°F.
+The time of year with warmer water lasts for 2.5 months, from July 7 to September 24, with an average temperature above 64°F. The month of the year in Milwaukee with the warmest water is August, with an average temperature of 70°F.

-The time of year with cooler water lasts for 5.4 months, from December 6 to May 19, with an average temperature below 43°F. The day of the year with the coolest water is February 28, with an average temperature of 36°F.
+The time of year with cooler water lasts for 5.4 months, from December 6 to May 19, with an average temperature below 43°F. The month of the year in Milwaukee with the coolest water is February, with an average temperature of 36°F.